 Software for your host OS:- Docker Engine, with the Docker Compose plugin if you want to use

-; if you use the get-core.sh script Docker engine will be installed automatically. - curl or any other HTTP client in order to send SQL queries to Firebolt Core.
+docker compose; if you use the get-core.sh script Docker engine will be installed automatically. - curl or any other HTTP client in order to send SQL queries to Firebolt Core.

 - Linux kernel version >= 6.1.
 Firebolt Core internally uses the

-kernel API for fast network and disk I/O, and some required features of this API have only been released in Linux 6.1.
+io_uringkernel API for fast network and disk I/O, and some required features of this API have only been released in Linux 6.1.

 Resources